kyverno/website/content/en/policies/best-practices/nginx-custom-snippets/disallow-custom-snippets.md

 ---
 title: "Disallow Custom Snippets"
-category: Best Practices
+category: Security
-version:
+version: 1.6.0
-subject: ConfigMap, Ingress
+subject: ConfigMap, Ingress, NGINX Ingress
 policyType: "validate"
 description: >
     Users that can create or update ingress objects can use the custom snippets  feature to obtain all secrets in the cluster (CVE-2021-25742).
 This policy  disables allow-snippet-annotations in the ingress-nginx configuration and  blocks *-snippet annotations on an Ingress.
 See: https://github.com/kubernetes/ingress-nginx/issues/7837